Prague Spring: Soviet invasion

 As these talks proved unsatisfactory, the Soviets began to consider a military alternative.
 The Soviet policy of compelling the socialist governments of its satellite states to subordinate their national interests to those of the Eastern Bloc (through military force if needed) became known as the Brezhnev Doctrine.
 On the night of 20–21 August, Eastern Bloc armies from four Warsaw Pact countries—the Soviet Union, Bulgaria, Poland and Hungary—invaded the ČSSR.

-That night, 200,000 troops and 2,000 tanks entered the country.
+That night, 165,000 troops and 4,600 tanks entered the country.
 They first occupied the Ruzyně International Airport, where air deployment of more troops was arranged.
 The Czechoslovak forces were confined to their barracks, which were surrounded until the threat of a counter-attack was assuaged.
 By the morning of 21 August Czechoslovakia was occupied.

 Romania and Albania refused to take part in the invasion.
 Soviet command refrained from drawing upon East German troops for fear of reviving memories of the Nazi invasion in 1938.
 During the invasion 72 Czechs and Slovaks were killed (19 of those in Slovakia), 266 severely wounded and another 436 slightly injured.
 Alexander Dubček called upon his people not to resist.
 Nevertheless, there was scattered resistance in the streets.
 Road signs in towns were removed or painted over—except for those indicating the way to Moscow.
-Many small villages renamed themselves "Dubcek" or "Svoboda"; thus, without navigational equipment, the invaders were often confused.
+Many small villages renamed themselves "Dubček" or "Svoboda"; thus, without navigational equipment, the invaders were often confused.